 9. "Watching Airplanes"

 "Watching Airplanes," written by Jonathon Singleton and Jim Beavers, peaked at number 2 on the charts.
-It was Allan's tenth Top 10 hit.
+From his album Living Hard, it was Allan's tenth Top 10 hit.

 8. "Every Storm (Runs Out of Rain)"

 Allan co-wrote "Every Storm (Runs Out of Rain)" with Hillary Lindsey and Matt Warren.
 The song, which finds hope in the hard times, is one of Allan's most powerful.

 7. "Tough Little Boys"